Gus Wenner: Career

 Wenner joined Wenner Media shortly after his graduation from Brown University in 2012.
 He was in charge of digital aspects of RollingStone.com with site traffic climbing 40 percent during his tenure.
 In 2013, at the age of 23, Wenner became the head of digital for the online versions of Wenner Media's Rolling Stone, Us Weekly, and Men's Journal magazines.
-During his time as head of digital, he was credited with launching Rolling Stone's standalone country website and also oversaw the sale of the publication to Penske Media Corporation.
+During his time as head of digital, he was credited with launching Rolling Stones standalone country website and also oversaw the sale of the publication to Penske Media Corporation.